 Despite these limitations, we feel the current study contributes to the literature in several ways.
 First, from a theoretical perspective, we empirically examined how social factors (social support and social identification) can be related to challenge and threat, which addresses calls within recent theory (i.e., TCTSA-R).
-In this sense, our contribution supports the inclusion of the social factors in contemporary stress theory which also aligns with the framework proposed in the sociopsychobio model of health (46).
-Second, we collected data across a range of different occupations to represent both private and public sector workers, which addresses calls to gather data beyond a single organization (e.g., (58,110).
+In this sense, our contribution supports the inclusion of the social factors in contemporary stress theory which also aligns with the framework proposed in the sociopsychobio model of health [46].
+Second, we collected data across a range of different occupations to represent both private and public sector workers, which addresses calls to gather data beyond a single organization (e.g., [58,109]).
 Third, and from a practical perspective, our study suggests that organizations should aim to foster a sense of identification given its positive associations with social support, life satisfaction, job performance, and the negative associations with perceptions of stress (and threat) and turnover intentions.

 To conclude, the present study provides some evidence to demonstrate the role that social support and social identification can have on perceived stress and related outcomes (i.e., life satisfaction, turnover intentions, and job performance).
 There was also some initial evidence to draw a connection to challenge and threat states which has been scant in the literature.
-As Haslam (43) put it “Groups are thus a source of stress, but they can also be the key to overcoming it” (p.
+As Haslam [43] put it “Groups are thus a source of stress, but they can also be the key to overcoming it” (p.
 191).
 In other words, the groups that we belong to can play an important role in how stress is appraised.
 To support the results from the current research, further studies need to be carried out using different population samples across other domains (i.e., sport and exercise, academia, leisure groups) to further understand the role that social factors play in the human stress response.

 References